On the Combinatorial Version of the Slepian-Wolf Problem: Conclusion

 \section{Conclusion}

+\emph{Possible applications.} We believe that the protocols suggested in the paper (or their extensions) can be employed in combinatorial versions of the \emph{omniscience} problem and the problem of multiparty \emph{secret key agreement}.

-\emph{Practical implementation.} The coding and decoding procedures in our protocol run in polynomial time.
-However, the protocol does not seem very practical (mostly due to the use of the KNR generator from Proposition~\ref{proposition-knr}, which requires quite sophisticated computations).
-A simpler and more practical protocol can be implemented if we substitute $t$-wise almost independent permutations (KNR generator) by $2$-independent permutation (e.g., a random affine mapping).
-The price that we pay for this simplification is a weaker bound for the probability of error, since with $2$-independent permutations we have to employ only Chebyshev's inequality instead of stronger versions of the law of large numbers (applicable to $n^c$-wise almost independent series of random variables).
+\emph{Practical implementation.} The coding and decoding procedures in the protocol from Theorem~\ref{thm-main} run in polynomial time.
+However, in the present form this protocol is not quite suitable for practical applications (at least for reasonably small $n$).
+Its most time-consuming part is the use of the KNR generator from Proposition~\ref{proposition-knr}, which involves rather sophisticated computations.
+A simpler and more practical protocol can be implemented if we substitute $t$-wise almost independent permutations (the KNR generator) by $2$-independent permutation (e.g., a random affine mapping).
+The price that we pay for this simplification is only a weaker bound for the probability of error, since with $2$-independent permutations we have to employ Chebyshev's inequality instead of stronger versions of the law of large numbers (applicable to $n^c$-wise almost independent series of random variables).
 (A similar technique was used in \cite{chuklin} to simplify the protocol from \cite{smith}.)
-In this ``simplified'' version of the protocol we can conclude that the probability of error $\varepsilon(n)$ tends to $0$, but the convergence is rather slow.
+In the simplified version of the protocol, the probability of error $\varepsilon(n)$ tends to $0$, but not exponentially fast.

-Another shortcoming of our protocol is very slow convergence to the asymptotically optimal communication complexity (the $o(\cdot)$-terms in Theorem~\ref{thm-main} are not so small).
-This is a general disadvantage of the concatenated codes and allied techniques, and there is probably no simple way to improve our construction.
+\emph{Convergence to the optimal rate.} We have proved that the communication complexity of our protocol is asymptotically optimal, though the convergence to optimal rate is rather slow (the $o(\cdot)$-terms in Theorem~\ref{thm-main} are not so small).
+This is a general weakness of the concatenated codes and allied techniques, and there is probably no simple way to remedy it.

 \emph{Open problem}: Characterize the set of all achievable pairs of rates for deterministic communication protocols.

 For the convenience of the readers and for the sake of self-containment, we proof in Appendix two results that appeared implicitly in preceding papers, see the discussion in Section~\ref{sec-2}.